 Durable General Powers of Attorney

-With a durable healthcare power of attorney you can name one person that you trust to make decisions.
+With a durable healthcare power of attorney, you can name one person that you trust to make decisions.
 If you include an advance directive in your document you can even tell that person what decision you want made and when.
 By describing your value system in your healthcare power of attorney, you can retain control and maintain your dignity up until the very end.

 Last Wills and Testaments

-People often say, AI don=t have much.
-I just need a simple will.@ That may or may not be the case.
-The question isn’t just about how much money, land, or stuff you have.
-Who do you want to inherit from you?
+People often say, “I don’t have much.
+I just need a simple will.”
+That may or may not be the case.
+The question is not just about how much money, land, or other stuff you have.
+You need to say who do you want to inherit from you?
 What if that person dies?
-How old should someone be to receive their share?
-What if someone is or becomes disabled?
-Is there any special bequest you want to make?
+How old should someone be before they get their share?
+What if someone is or later becomes disabled?
+Are there any special bequests you want to make?
 What about heirlooms and tangible personal property?
-Is there someone you do not want to inherit?
+Is there someone that you absolutely do not want to inherit from you?
 Who do you trust to carry out your wishes?